dtailsdk/dtails-application-public/README.md

 ## Theme development

- 1. In the email from us you will also have received a Theme ID.
-Replace the current `theme_id: 127267602623` in the `config.yml` file in the root directory of the theme.
+ 1. In the email from us you will also have received a `config.yml` file.
+Place the file in the root directory of the theme.
  2. In your terminal, navigate to your theme repository.
  3. Run `theme open`.
 This will open a preview of the Shopify theme in your browser (you will notice at the bottom of the window it says "You’re previewing: ...").
 If you accidentally close the preview, you can just run the command again.
 The preview link looks like this: https://dtails-application.myshopify.com?preview_theme_id=127267602623
  4. The storefront is also password protected, so once opened in the browser, you will be asked for a password.
 The password is *dtailsapplication*.
 You should only be asked for this once.